Earth

 This kind of synchrony occurs in many natural systems.
 The cells in our hearts all flex and contract at the same time.
 Neurons in our brains also synchronize.

-The researchers noted that insect species that their glow to attract mates have found themselves competing for attention with human sources of light.
+The researchers noted that insect species that glow to attract mates have found themselves competing for attention with human sources of light.
 Many species are on the decline around the world because there is more and more light pollution.
 Peleg said she doesn’t want to see the glow from these insects disappear:

 There always was this last half an hour at night where we were tired and sitting in the forest, waiting for the fireflies to stop flashing.
 It was the most relaxing part of this work.